brunopinheirofreitas/Java/Alura/Java_EE.md

 - @JoinColumn(unique = true): Constraint.
 - @OneToMany(mappedBy="attribute"): Bi-directional key, two tables connected through a FK, you don't need to have a third table.
 When you have a one-many relation, a FK stablish the relation.
 - mappedBy: Forces the "attribute" to create a FK.
 Strong side, alters the DB.
+- @NamedQuery(name="", query=""): Create a query and name it using this notation.
+Just use the name of the query in the other parts of the code.
+To execute it: createNamedQuery.

 **Objects**
 - EntityManager, main object in JPA, allows you to manipulate DDL.